Search String

 • Full-screen single-player or split-screen 2-player

 The IBM PC MS-DOS version of Lotus: The Ultimate Challenge was distributed on 1x 3.5" 1.44MB HD diskette and installs to hard disk drive via Install c:.
 The install size is 1.3 megs (2 files).
-Lotus requires an i80286 CPU and 640K conventional RAM.
+Lotus requires an i80286 CPU and 640K of conventional RAM.

 Note how ST/Amiga hosted Lotus in 1990 whereas the PC did not get a Lotus game until 1993.